Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Methodology

 \section{Methodology}

-A crucial decision to make when solving \eqref{rl_formluation} is the parameterization of distributed policies in $\mathcal{L}_p$.
-In this section, we introduce an expressive class of stable policies based on \cite{furieri2025mad}, extending its centralized and deterministic computations to the distributed and stochastic setting.
+To solve \eqref{rl_formluation}, we introduce an expressive class of stable policies based on \cite{furieri2025mad}, extending its centralized and deterministic computations to the distributed and stochastic setting.
 We present a decomposition of the controller into a magnitude and direction term using GNNs, and prove its robustness against changes in both the graph communication topology and the model parameters.